ibm-cloud-docs/vpc/hpvs-override-registry.md

 ## Explicit registry reference
 {: #explicit-registry-reference}

-Typically, the docker registry is referenced via the full docker URL in the compose file.
+Typically, the docker registry is referenced through the full docker URL in the compose file.
 For example,

 ```yaml
 services: